BASEBALL CARDS AND HOLDERS

 Since the 1990s crash, the baseball card industry has stabilized with Topps, Panini, Leaf, and others producing annual sets each year.
 The true high-end market has shifted more towards memorabilia cards featuring game-used pieces of uniforms, signed autographs, and rare one-of-one cards.
 Modern technology has also allowed for more innovative card designs, extended stats and bios, and special short-print parallel variations to appeal to collectors.
 While the print runs each year are much lower compared to the peak of the early 90s, baseball cards remain a multi-billion dollar industry.

-Read also: 2023 TOPPS BASEBALL CARDS
+Read also: THE LEAF SET BASEBALL CARDS

 With the rise of baseball cards also came the need for proper storage and organization solutions.
 Early on, collectors would simply store their cards in shoeboxes, envelopes, or loose in albums.
 By the 1950s specialized card holders started emerging on the market to better protect cards.
 Some of the earliest mass produced card holders were cardboard pages that had slots cut out to insert individual cards vertically for display.
 These early cardboard pages helped keep cards clean and organized but were prone to damage over time from bending.